BDC Hamburger Icon

 What to look for in a VoIP solution

-Whether you’re a commercial customer or a single user looking to upgrade your phone system from landline to VoIP, these are some essential factors to consider.
+Whether you’re a growing enterprise or a single business owner looking to upgrade your phone system from landline to VoIP, these are some essential factors to consider when evaluating VoIP soluttions.

 • Scalability: VoIP systems are eminently more scalable than traditional landline systems.
 The best VoIP systems make adding and removing lines and integrating new locations easy.

 • Reliability: VoIP, like internet connections, suffers from downtime.
-Check out an individual provider’s uptime statistics to see how reliable they are.
+Check out each provider’s uptime statistics to see how reliable they are.
 Some networks offer a 100 percent uptime service-level agreement for higher-spending companies.

 • Compliance: For companies operating in highly regulated industries like healthcare, integrated compliance with HIPAA is useful.
 The same holds true if you do business in highly regulated areas like California or the European Union.